surajx/qemu-arm-linux/README.md

 ##0.
 Introduction
-  Following is a writeup on how to compile Linux kernel, busybox for ARM architecture and to load a simple device driver on the emulated system.
+  Following is a writeup on how to compile Linux kernel& BusyBox for ARM architecture and to load a simple device driver on the emulated system.
 ##### Prerequisites
         Ubuntu Linux machine with build utils and build essentials like make etc.
         Working internet Connection.